 When my daughter was born on August 30, 2009, after the nurses cleaned her up, she was put in my arms and immediately breastfed as if she had waited nine months to show me that she craved a bond with me.
 All the nurses were astonished!
 My daughter displayed a natural ability to suck.

 My favorite thing about co-sleeping were the times she would reach for me in reassurance that I was still beside her.

-My husband and I co-sleep with babe no 1 and she is the most outgoing, confident girl - she is 2 now and has always slept through the night from the day we brought her into our bed!
-We're slowly getting her into her own bed as babe no 2 is here and 2 months old and we will be doing the same thing with him.
+My husband and I co-sleep with babe #1 and she is the most outgoing, confident girl - she is two now and has always slept through the night from the day we brought her into our bed!
+We're slowly getting her into her own bed as babe #2 is here, and two months old and we will be doing the same thing with him.

-We will get to have our time all over again once they're both kicked outta the bed and happy confident little people.
+We will get to have our time all over again once they're both kicked out of the bed and happy, confident little people.

-I breastfed my little girl for two years and those two years we co-slept with her too.
+I breastfed my little girl for two years, and in those two years, we co-slept with her too.
 She is now three and sleeps in her own bedroom, with no problems.

 I would not give up that particular time we had together for anything.

-My baby is 9 months now and we started transitioning him to his crib and he's doing great up untill bedtime - then he wakes and refuses to sleep anywhere, but with me in my bed.
+My baby is nine months now, and we started transitioning him to his crib, and he's doing great up until bedtime - then he wakes and refuses to sleep anywhere but with me in my bed.

 You know this sounds very familiar!
 I'm so glad for my sake; this time is over for me!
 Hee Hee

 Joking aside, what helped me keep sane was a Christmas bed!
-Yes, sounds to some, that I am making the problem worse, by allowing them to sleep with me in bed, but at the time it worked to keep me sane, especially while exclusively breastfeeding my youngest.
+Yes, it sounds to some that I am making the problem worse by allowing co sleeping in bed, but at the time, it worked to keep me sane, especially while exclusively breastfeeding my youngest.